tibeer/Docs/source/reference/minio-mc-admin/mc-admin-trace.rst

    Takes a time string as a value, such as ``5ms``.
    Returns only calls with a response time greater than the supplied threshold.

+   If not specified, MinIO returns calls with a response time greater than 5ms.

 .. mc-cmd:: --status-code